rcardin/raise4s/README.md

 ### Accumulating Errors

 What if we want to accumulate more than one error in a dedicated data structure?
-For example, say we have a list of ids and we want to retrieve all the associated users.
+For example, say we have a list of ids, and we want to retrieve all the associated users.

 ```scala 3